Skip to main content

 Bite Splint

 No more thermoforming, just scan, design and print.
+Up to 32 splints in one run.

 Compatible materials